Skip to main content

 Cardiovascular System a Delicate Balance

-The is a critical area of focus when evaluating the safety of combined hormonal therapies.
+The cardiovascular system is a critical area of focus when evaluating the safety of combined hormonal therapies.
 Both testosterone and the GH/IGF-1 axis exert profound effects on cardiovascular health, and their interactions must be meticulously managed.

 Testosterone’s Influence on Cardiovascular Risk